How Should Democrats Tackle Trump in the Midterms? Focus on His Narcissism

 When asked to pick an image that best describes Trump’s personality, roughly four in ten participants in Navigator’s survey chose a picture of Trump looking at himself in a mirror, compared to just around one in five who chose either a crying toddler or a man yelling at a phone.
 The numbers are closer among Democrats: 36 percent chose the mirror photo compared to 31 who opted for the toddler.
 But among independents, there was an overwhelming break toward the mirror.
 Roughly half pointed to Trump as self-absorbed.
 In follow-up questions, 58 percent said they believe Trump wants what’s best for himself over the country, and the same proportion believes he looks down on people like them.

-When asked about their view of the White House, the respondents veered away from institutionalized corruption, and instead toward disorder: a sketch of papers flying all over an office that appears to be entirely askew beat an image of a “HOUSE FOR SALE” sign in front of the White House, by a 42-to-18 percent margin.
+When asked about their view of the White House, the respondents veered away from institutionalized corruption, and instead toward disorder: a sketch of papers flying all over an office that appears to be entirely askew beat an image of a “HOUSE FOR SALE” sign in front of the White House, by a 42- to 18-percent margin.
 And, when asked how historians will look back on Trump’s time in office, they largely favored a rendering of an American flag with a crack down the middle over a photo of Trump posing like a circus ringmaster.

 The findings are set to land at a strategically delicate time: just as campaigns prepare for Americans to turn their attention toward the midterms later this summer, and as a handful of potential 2020 contenders make their presence felt on the campaign trail, where they’ll be able to test their messages with down-ballot candidates.
 Trump, for one, has already been just as active as many leading Democrats in trying to set the playing field.
 Navigator — a collaboration between a wide range of Democratic officials who work for labor unions, think tanks, and super-PACs, among other groups — has already released two other reports in recent months aiming to give the party messaging guidance while the cable pundit class is consumed with the idea that Democrats’ lack of a single slogan spells electoral death.